Building Controllers¶

 Using pkg-config¶

-Specifically, invoking
+Specifically, executing

 pkg-config --cflags choreonoid-body